Cpos64/R.E.M./PLANNER.md

 [] Have way to store characters that people mention in there dreams so AI and readers of dreams know who you dreamed about.

 [] Update dream logs to include ChatSLEEPT for image creation of dreams

+[] Email dream doctors and ask them about their favorite sleep metrics, the best sleep data, and what they don't currently see in most sleep apps that would be valuable.
+Also ask how they would calculate sleep score